cloudmesh-community/book/chapters/bigdata/applications/usecases.md

 This presentation was given at the *2nd NIST Big Data Public Working Group (NBD-PWG) Workshop* in Washington DC in June 2017.
-It explains our thoughts on deriving automatically a refernce architecture form the Refernce Architecture Interface specifications directly from the document.
+It explains our thoughts on deriving automatically a reference architecture form the Reference Architecture Interface specifications directly from the document.

 The workshop Web page is located at